Capstone-Projects-2023-Spring/project-groupmeet/README.md

     - Select the Device Manager (this tends to be on the top right, and has a small phone icon with a droid logo on the bottom right)
     - Select "Create Device", and then choose a phone and System of your choice (Recommend system image of 29+)
     - Select "Finish", and then press the play button on the device manager to start running your emulator.
--Download the most recent release of this project, and open the "project" directory in Android Studios
+- Download the most recent release of this project, and open the "project" directory in Android Studios
 - Once it is running, you should be able to select the Run button in Android Studios, and it should play on your emulator!